 I have tried Barleans Omega Swirls.
 They are aimed at kids so they are not ghastly tasting.
 That’s because they’ve emulsified liquid fish oil with a bunch of sweeteners, gums and taster maskers.
 But the Omega-3 levels are very low – much lower than many fish oil pills.
 Try it if you simply cannot swallow pills.
 (Disclosure: I know and like the nice folks at Barleans.
 Great people!)
 8 oz bottle is $13.99

 Carlsons Liquid Fish Oil.
 This is a very popular and relatively good product.
-It is usually fresh because it is sold in high volumes and it rarely sits around getting rancid.
-But it is not tested by IFOS.
-Sometimes Carlsons shares their certificate of analysis.
-If not, hold your nose and drink away hoping it’s good stuff.
+It is usually fresh because it is sold in high volumes and rarely sits around getting rancid.
+They have recently begun publishing certificates of analyses at IFOS.
 16 oz bottle is about $30, depending on where you buy it.

 Dr. Barry Sears’ ZONE OmegaRx is IFOS certified.
 And the quality of Zone products are usually very high.
 IFOS certified fish oil products are worth paying a little extra for, after all, you know exactly what you’re getting.
 Hard to go wrong when you combine Dr. Sears with IFOS, but still, a bottle costs almost $70!
 If you’re going to spend that much, Nordic Naturals may be a better value.

 My first choice, without hesitation, is Nordic Naturals.
-Zone OmegaRx is second.
+Zone OmegaRx and Carlsons are tied for second.

 |DISCLAIMER: The contents of this blog do not constitute medical advice.
 This is merely an open discussion of the science behind EPA & DHA Omega-3 and Fish Oil.
 Please consult your physician for medical advice.|

 About the Author: Vin Kutty is OmegaVia’s Scientific Advisor and Chief Blogger.
 He is a nutritionist, author, and Omega-3 expert with over 20 years of experience.
-He appreciates but stays away from liquid fish oil to preserve his marriage and social life.
-Email him.
+He appreciates but refrains from liquid fish oil to preserve his social life.